slundi/frust/README.md

 * to learn and practice RUST
 * to replace my use of Feedly because I don't want to subscribe for a premium account in order to just get filters

 Database is SQLite because I don't aim to host it for multiple accounts.
+SQLite is fast for this low traffic service.

-If you want a PostgreSQL, feel free to suggest a PR.
+If you want a PostgreSQL and make the project bigger, feel free to suggest a PR.

 ### Features